-- Appropriate action will be taken against international students who miss classes for three (3) consecutive days by the International Division unless a valid reason is given, along with proof such as a medical certificate.
+- Appropriate action will be taken against international students who miss classes for three (3) consecutive days by the International Student Office unless a valid reason is given, along with proof such as a medical certificate.

 A NOTE ABOUT MEDICAL CHECKS